[Developers]

 • Resource availability tracking with maintenance schedules and crew readiness status

-• Mutual aid coordination with neighboring island territories and maritime rescue organizations
+• Mutual aid coordination with neighboring island territories and maritime rescue organisations

 • Equipment staging and pre-positioning for anticipated events and seasonal risk periods